dyozie/pivotal-hd-docs/content/getting-started/hawq/gpxf-external-tables.md

 --------

 In this exercise we will create GPXF External tables.
-We will use `HBaseDataFragmenter` while specifying the `LOCATION` in the HAWQ create statement.
+We will use `HdfsDataFragmenter` while specifying the `LOCATION` in the HAWQ create statement.

-##Create GPXF External Tables with HDFS Fragmenter
+##Create Internal HAWQ tables

 Execute the following `create table` commands to create the tables in HAWQ.
-You can also execute the script [create_gpxf_tables.sql](https://github.com/rajdeepd/pivotal-samples/blob/master/hawq/gpxf_hbase_tables/create_gpxf_hbase_tables.sql)
+You can also execute the script [create_tables_hawq.sql](https://github.com/rajdeepd/pivotal-samples/blob/master/hawq/hawq_tables/create_hawq_tables.sql)

 1. Create <code>retail_demo</code> Schema if it is not already created